adriennebohlmann/DecisionTrees_on_Gravity/README.md

 There is loads of literature on this, for a practitioner oriented overview I highly recommend: Yotov, Yoto; Piermartini, Roberta; Monteiro, José-Antonio; Larch, Mario (2016): An Advanced Guide to Trade Policy Analysis: The Structural Gravity Model.
 UNCTAD/WTO.

-However, there are various problems occuring when applying this equation to data.
+However, there are various problems occurring when applying this equation to data.
 Above all, the ML-variables cannot be observed.
 Another point is that trade flow is plagued with Zeros.
-Intuitively and simplified, they occur as a theshold to be overcome in order to trade at all, because of international trade costs.
+Intuitively and simplified, they occur as a threshold to be overcome in order to trade at all, because of international trade costs.

 There are quite a few solutions to tackle these problems in econometric analysis - see the source cited above!

-Here, I offer another possible approach for this topic based on decicion trees.
+Here, I offer another possible approach for this topic based on decision trees.

 ## summary, spoiler alert and why decision trees??

-In tradionial gravity analysis often the data is (usually log) tranformed, Zeros in trade are manipulated or even dismissed.
+In traditional gravity analysis often the data is (usually log) transformed, Zeros in trade are manipulated or even dismissed.

 Decision trees do not need transformation of data because they max. entropy / min. variance in a regression problem.
 Let's try out how they perform on this problem!